Make your emails accessible to everyone

 A well-structured email helps both readers and assistive technologies navigate content easily.

-Think of it like a map: clear signposts (subject lines and headings) help people find what they need quickly.
+Think of it like a map: clear signposts (the subject lines and headings) help the reader find what they need quickly.

 Stop doing this